 My name is Deb Langley.
-I'm a Registered Nurse by profession and in June of 2017 I completed my Clinical Aromatherapy Certification through the Institute of Integrative Aromatherapy to become a Clinical Nurse Aromatherapist.
+I'm a Registered Nurse by profession since 2003 and in June of 2017 I completed my Clinical Aromatherapy Certification through the Institute of Integrative Aromatherapy to become a Clinical Nurse Aromatherapist.

 I get a lot of questions about my hand crafted soap, so read on for some information about lye soap!